ANightDazingZoroark/Prehistoric-Rift-Addon/CONTRIBUTING.md

 * Make sure to give an issue the correct label
 * Don't make the title too vague
 * Don't delete issues.
 It's pointless anyway, just close them instead
+* (note to self only) if there's a bug that can be easily fixed then don't put it here cause that's pointless